 County and tribal health departments around Montana carry out an amazing range of activities to protect and improve the health of our communities.
 Much of this work happens quietly behind the scenes, and many people are less familiar with the role of health departments than with the role that hospitals and clinics play in improving community health.

-In 2014, MHCF issued a major grant to support the work of county and tribal health departments around the state.
-Here we highlight several innovative and critically-needed initiatives being led by health departments and funded by the MHCF.
+In 2014, we issued a major grant to support the work of county and tribal health departments around the state.
+Here we highlight several innovative and critically-needed initiatives that we funded and are being led by health departments around the state.

 Butte-Silver Bow Health Department

 Living with a chronic illness such as asthma, arthritis, or diabetes presents many challenges, from keeping up with medications and recommended medical tests, to following recommendations for exercise, diet, and other treatments.
 Funding from MHCF will help establish the Chronic Disease Self-Management Program in Butte-Silver Bow.
 This program was developed by Stanford University to help individuals with chronic conditions learn how to manage and improve their own health while reducing healthcare costs.
 Those suffering from chronic conditions such as allergy/asthma, arthritis, cancer, diabetes, epilepsy, heart disease, obesity/overweight, and the aftermath of stroke are eligible for the program.